greganswer/notes/Interview.md

 ## Questions for code challenges

 1. **Inputs:** Will they vary (string, int, etc.)?
 What's considered invalid?
 What's the range?
-1. **Big O:** For this algorithm what's more important, time or space effeciency?
+1. **Big O:** For this algorithm what's more important, time or space efficiency?

 ## Inspiration